astaniano/hat/platforms/webSecAcademy/server_side_topics/xxe/xxe.md

  <storeId>1</storeId>
 </stockCheck>
 ```
-And in burp collab we see a log a an http req.
+And in burp collab we see a log of an http req.
 It's interesting that after the modification we got the following response from the server:
 ```bash
 HTTP/2 400 Bad Request